I Miss You (Miley Cyrus song)

 "I Miss You" is a song by American recording artist, Miley Cyrus.
 It was co-written by Cyrus (credited under her birth name Destiny Hope Cyrus), Wendy Foy Green, and its producer Brian Green.
-"I Miss You" is an homage to Cyrus' late grandfather, Ron Cyrus, who died on February 28, 2006.
-He was diagnosed with mesothelioma, and, seeing her grandfather nearing death, Cyrus wanted to write him a song prior to his death.
-It was released on the dual disc Hannah Montana 2: Meet Miley Cyrus as the closing track of the second disc of Meet Miley Cyrus, which is Cyrus' debut studio album.
+"I Miss You" is an homage to Cyrus' grandfather, Ron Cyrus, who died less than a month before Hannah Montana premiered.
+It was released on the album Hannah Montana 2: Meet Miley Cyrus.
 The song is a ballad with rock and country influences.

 The song received generally positive reviews from music critics; some commented on how it deviated from her usual material at the time and how effective the message was.
-"I Miss You" appeared on two United States charts: it peaked at number nine on Bubbling Under Hot 100 Singles, an extension of the Billboard Hot 100 chart, and at number ninety-two on the defunct Pop 100.
+"I Miss You" appeared on two United States charts: it peaked at number 9 on Bubbling Under Hot 100, and at number 92 on the Pop 100 chart.
 Cyrus performed the song on acoustic guitar as an encore at several stops on her first headlining concert tour, the Best of Both Worlds Tour (2007–08).